 Wallbridge Announces 2023 Budget and Exploration Program for Detour-Fenelon Gold Trend Land Package

-/EIN News/ -- TORONTO, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Wallbridge Mining Company Limited (TSX:WM, OTCQX:WLBMF) (“Wallbridge” or the “Company”) today announced that it has approved a $36 million budget for 2023, which includes the Company’s 2023 Detour-Fenelon Gold Trend exploration program and corporate costs.
-Activities in 2023 will focus on follow up to the updated Fenelon mineral resource estimate (“MRE”) announced earlier today, continuing to assess the ultimate size potential of the Martiniere deposit, and the discovery of new gold zones on the Company’s large and highly prospective land package in Northern Abitibi, Quebec.
+TORONTO, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Wallbridge Mining Company Limited WMWLBMF ("Wallbridge" or the "Company") today announced that it has approved a $36 million budget for 2023, which includes the Company's 2023 Detour-Fenelon Gold Trend exploration program and corporate costs.
+Activities in 2023 will focus on follow up to the updated Fenelon mineral resource estimate ("MRE") announced earlier today, continuing to assess the ultimate size potential of the Martiniere deposit, and the discovery of new gold zones on the Company's large and highly prospective land package in Northern Abitibi, Quebec.

 "Now that we have delivered the updated MRE for Fenelon and Martiniere, totalling 3.05 million Indicated ounces and 2.35 million Inferred ounces and are making good progress on the Fenelon preliminary economic assessment ("PEA"), due in Q2 2023, we can turn our attention to the 2023 exploration program.
 This drilling program is aimed at both expanding known gold mineralization and making new discoveries on our large yet underexplored land package, which spans 97 kilometres of strike length on one of world's most prolific gold belts," said Marz Kord, President & CEO of Wallbridge.